-What are closed and open Comedones?
+What are open and closed Comedones?

-These comedones result in a chronic inflammatory condition called Acne when they’re both found together along with pimples.(1)
+Blackheads are considered to be the open form of Comedones, whereas whiteheads are the closed form.
+These Comedones result in a chronic inflammatory condition called acne when they’re both found together with pimples.

 What causes Comedones?

-- Hormonal Imbalance
+1. Hormonal Imbalance

-It’s also seen that there can be a genetic factor to this, if your parents are prone to comedones then you can be too.
-This applies to Acne and most of the other skin conditions as well.
+It’s also seen that there can be a genetic factor to this.
+If your parents are prone to Comedones, then you can be too.
+This applies to acne and most of the other skin conditions as well.

-What are comedone extractors?
+1. What are Comedone extractors?

 Comedone extractors or lancets are a kind of tool used to press out and remove blackheads and extract whiteheads.

-Are comedone extractors bad for your skin?
+2. Are Comedone extractors bad for your skin?

-Is it possible to treat comedones naturally?
+3. Is it possible to treat Comedones naturally?

-Struggling with a Skin or Hair issue?
+Comedones giving you problems?
+Don’t know how to treat them?
 Download the CureSkin App now by clicking here to get the best treatment.
 It’s easy, fast and affordable!